The Man (2005 film): Cast

+Production

+In February 2004, it was announced New Line Cinema had greenlit The Man with Samuel L. Jackson and Eugene Levy set to star following two years of development.

 Reception

 Box office

 In its opening weekend, The Man earned $4,065,014 in 2,040 theaters.
 Altogether, the film was a box office bomb, only earning $8,330,720 in the United States and Canada and $12,382,362 worldwide.
 The DVD was released on January 10, 2006.

 Critical response

-The Man has received negative reviews from critics, many of whom wrote that the plot made no sense and its jokes were rehashed.
-On review aggregator Rotten Tomatoes, the film holds a score of 12% based on 102 reviews.
+The Man received negative reviews from critics, many of whom said that the plot made no sense and its jokes were rehashed.
+On Rotten Tomatoes, the film holds an approval rating of 12% based on 102 reviews.
 The site's consensus states: "Despite the steely presence of Samuel L. Jackson and the comic timing of Eugene Levy, The Man's plot is pointless and its jokes rehashed, as it ends up playing out like the Odd Couple with gas."
-On Metacritic, the film has a weighted average score of 33 out of 100, based on 27 reviews, indicating "generally unfavorable reviews".
+Metacritic assigned the film a weighted average score of 33 out of 100, based on 27 critics, indicating "generally unfavorable reviews".

-The film received a Razzie nomination for Worst Supporting Actor (Eugene Levy).
+The film received a nomination for the Golden Raspberry Award for Worst Supporting Actor (Eugene Levy for this film and Cheaper by the Dozen 2).
 It also won the award for Less Than Dynamic Duo for Jackson and Levy at the 2005 Stinkers Bad Movie Awards.